yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 ### Any other topics
 **Imposter Syndrome**
 * I feel kinda scattered.
 Been working hard on extracting data, defining annotation guides and purposes, writing and rewriting code, experiments.
 I work on my BA non-stop, and I managed to create and gather a lot of stuff/information.
 However, is it enough?
 What am I missing, where should I put my focus now nearing the submission date.
-Nonetheless, I find it quite difficult evaluating the "quality"/"level" of my projects: am I living up to the expections of making/writing a BA-thesis?
+Nonetheless, I find it quite difficult evaluating the "quality"/"level" of my project: am I living up to the expections of making/writing a BA-thesis?
 All though I feel a lot of the work processes and methods I have used for this projects are new to me (not really something that's been prioritised in the curriculum I can't quite figure out if that lives up to the academic requirements for a BA thesis in data science..)

 ### What are the agreements after this meeting? (to fill in after the meeting)

-#### Looking into MICCA 2023 ONLY
-#### Write instructions - Experiment 1